okozolin/chat-app-react-node/README.md

 ● send messages to the public chat room

-● see the last 10 messages (prior to the connection / entering the public chat room)

 ● receive new messages in the public chat room while connected

 ● each user would have an random colored avatar by his message in the chat.